AIDC-AI/Marco-o1/src/README.md

 ### 1. reflection time

-When find wrong answer, we can rollback to lastest node, add a new node to hint model to generate a new answer.
+When we find a wrong answer, we can rollback to the latest node, add a new node to hint model to generate a new answer.
-As shown in the figure, we rollback to lastest node(`thinking` in the figure), and add a new node `Reflection` to hint model to generate a new answer.
+As shown in the figure, we rollback to latest node(`thinking` in the figure), and add a new node `Reflection` to hint model to generate a new answer.

 ### 2. Multi-model double check

 Inspired by pair programming, we use two models to generate data, and another model to generate some node, such as double check, to prevent thinking dependency.

-Specifically, we use Qwen-2.5-72B-Instruct and Llama-3.1-70B-Instruct, we add a `double-check` node between `thinking` and `answer` node.
+Specifically, we use `Qwen-2.5-72B-Instruct` and `Llama-3.1-70B-Instruct`, we add a `double-check` node between `thinking` and `answer` node.
 When generate `double-check`, we use `Llama-3.1-70B-Instruct` to generate `double-check` node, we change the model generate server to another model to prevent thinking dependency.

 Also, for reflection, we also use `Llama-3.1-70B-Instruct` to generate `reflection` node.